Our volunteer trips are being run a little differently than we previously have done.

-The quarantine checks maybe done the night before the planned trip so a night in Te Anau maybe required, you will need to make your own arrangements for this.
+The quarantine checks maybe done the afternoon before the planned trip so a night in Te Anau maybe required, you will need to make your own arrangements for this.

 Transport from Queenstown airport can be arranged through firstname.lastname@example.org or a charter can be arranged with Trips & Tramps - email@example.com

 Due to no departure being guaranteed, we strongly highly recommend you purchase travel insurance to cover your entire trip including any air /travel and accomodation to/from Te Anau.

 Maps will be provided to cover the areas you will be working in.
 If you want to bring you own map, the required map is Topomap, 1: 50,000, sheet B46 & B47, Puysegur.